 As with all of the Inn’s offerings, advanced reservations will be required, limiting the number of guests that may use the Inn at any given time.

-A: A Nordic Spa is a wellness experience inspired by traditional Nordic recreational practices that combine hot and cold therapies using various water features.
-It’s often used for its therapeutic benefits and athletic recovery.
-The core principle of a hydrothermal circuit is the therapeutic use of contrasting temperatures, typically following a cycle of: 1) Heat exposure (15-20 minutes) through features like hot pools (around 38-40°C/100-104°F) and saunas (traditional dry or steam), 2) Cold exposure (10-30 seconds to 3 minutes) via cold plunge pools (10-15°C/50-59°F) or cold rain showers, followed by 3) Rest period (15-20 minutes) in relaxation rooms, heated loungers, meditation spaces, indoor/outdoor rest areas.
-Some visitors choose to supplement their recreational experience by also scheduling a massage.
+Hydrothermal circuits are often used for their therapeutic benefits, including athletic recovery.
+The core principle of a hydrothermal circuit is the therapeutic use of contrasting temperatures, typically following a cycle of: 1) Heat exposure (15-20 minutes) through features like hot pools and saunas (traditional dry or steam), 2) Cold exposure (10-30 seconds to 3 minutes) via cold plunge pools or cold rain showers, followed by 3) Rest period (15-20 minutes) in relaxation rooms, heated loungers, indoor/outdoor rest areas.
+Some visitors may choose to supplement their hydrothermal experience by scheduling a massage, though this is not the primary purpose of visiting.

 Q: What are the benefits of this type of recreation?